 - Face cloth/face wipes

 Instead of folding your clothes in your suitcase, roll them up, and if you want to take it a step further, put rolled up clothes in extra large sized zip locks and press out all the air to compress your clothes even more.
 If you’re traveling with a delicate piece that you don’t want wrinkled, place tissue paper on both sides of the garment before rolling in up.
 Place disposable shower caps around your shoes to keep things clean.
+If you’re looking for the perfect undergarment consider lighter, easier to fold/roll up items like HSIA’s unlined lace bra.

 You can always rely on complimentary hotel shampoos, lotions, etc. But, for those who want to bring their own, pack items no larger than 100 grams of liquids, creams, or gels if you plan on placing them in your carry-on bag.
 Since the air-cabin pressure changes during a flight, it’s best to put all your liquids and creams into a zip lock bag in case of spillage.
 Wrapping the top with plastic wrap and an elastic can work too.